 To get the best out of Espruino when programming your Smartibot it is best to update your Smartibot's firmware to the latest version.
 To do this:

 - Download the NRF Toolbox app for iOS or Android

 - Switch on your Smartibot

-- Put your Smartibot into firmware update mode by holding down the 'A' button and, whist you are doing that rebooting by either pressing and then releasing the 'RESET' button or switching it off and then on again with the switch on the battery box.
+- Put your Smartibot into firmware update mode by holding down the 'A' button and, whist you are doing, that rebooting by either pressing and then releasing the 'RESET' button or switching the power off and then on again with the switch on the battery box.
 You can release the 'A' button a few seconds after it has powered back up.

 - Open up the NRF Toolbox app

 - Press 'Select File' and select the firmware file you had downloaded

 - Press 'SELECT DEVICE' and select 'DFU Tag' (that's how your Smartibot appears when it is in firmware update mode, if it doesn't appear and it is still showing up in the Smartibot app as 'Espruino SMARTIBOT' repeat step 4.)

 - Press 'Upload' - The firmware update should take about 2 minutes and the NRF Toolbox app will tell you when it is done

 Ghost with colour fading eyes (Basic Kit)

 Clicking on the icon at the bottom centre with </> on it switches to the blocks editor.
 In the 'Smartibot' section you can find blocks to set the Motor outputs 'M1' to 'M4', Servo outputs 'S1' to 'S10', control the eye LEDs and read the two buttons.

 Here are some tutorials for projects that involve programming your Smartibot with Blocks: